Stormy Daniels Slams Speculation She’s Part Of NXIVM Sex Cult: It’s A ‘Terrible Conspiracy Theory’

 Now this is wild!
 Stormi Daniels is on the defense after online conspirators claimed she was a branded member of a sex cult, NXIVM!
 Now, she’s viciously denying the claim and her reasoning is quite interesting…

 Stormy Daniels, 39, whose real name is Stephanie A. Gregory Clifford, is slamming claims she is a branded member of the infamous sex cult, NXIVM.
 “1.
 I’m a model NOT a client.
 2. You are a f–king psycho.
-There are literally thousands of pics/video of me nude to disprove your terrible photoshopped conspiracy theory,” she tweeted in response to a theory that she was branded with the cult’s letters and got tattooed to cover it up.
-A Twitter account came after Daniels with zoomed-in photos of her tattoo, comparing it to a branded mark (the initials “K R”) that of the sex cult.
+There are literally thousands of pics/video of me nude to disprove your terrible photoshopped conspiracy theory,” she tweeted in response to a theory that she was branded with the cult’s letters (the initials “K R”) and got tattooed to cover it up.
+A Twitter account came after Daniels with zoomed-in photos of her tattoo, comparing it to a branded mark, that of the sex cult.

-However, Daniels says it’s a “surgery scar” that people are claiming “Yes.
+However, Daniels says it’s a “surgery scar” that people are claiming is the branded symbol.
+“Yes.
 Please show us more proof.
 It is a tattoo covering a surgery scar.
 Plenty of before/after pics online…and more importantly videos,” she wrote in a second tweet.
 The Twitter account Daniels was going back and forth with claims the photos were not altered and that they can provide more proof to back up their theory.

 NXIVM, a purported self-help organization, has been at the center of a sex trafficking scandal involving its founder Keith Raniere, 57, and Smallville actress Allison Mack, 35.
 Both were charged with sex trafficking, sex trafficking conspiracy and forced labor conspiracy.
 Mack was allegedly Raniere’s top recruiter.